-- Diagnostic analytics: Whereas descriptive analytics is focused on the “what” of business performance, diagnostic analytics is concerned with the “how” and “why.”
-By leveraging data discovery and mining, business analysts can determine the root causes of inefficiencies and events, Garnet explained.
-Generally, this type of data analysis does not deal in absolutes, instead relying on probabilities and correlations to identify trends and patterns.
+- Diagnostic analytics: Where descriptive analytics is focused on the “what” of business performance, diagnostic analytics is concerned with the “how” and “why.”
+By leveraging data discovery and mining, business analysts can determine the root causes of inefficiencies and events.
+Generally, this type of data analysis does not deal with absolutes, instead relying on probabilities and correlations to identify trends and patterns.

 - Prescriptive analytics: This business analytics method goes one step beyond predictive analysis by offering detailed recommendations based on the identified trends.
 Prescriptive analytics drives better outcomes by keeping key decision-makers informed about market fluctuations and other events that impact their company’s profitability.